Welcome to November children’s rights month

 Please also show your support for the campaign by adding them NCRM logo (JPG, 189KB) to your email signature.

-• National Care Leaver Week, 28 October - 3 November – events and activities for Care Leavers to celebrate their achievements and review the local offer.
-This year’s theme is All of Us, We are One which is based around connecting communities.
+• National Care Leavers Month – events and activities for Care Leavers to celebrate successes, launch the biannual survey and review the local offer.

-• Children and Families Committee, 11 November – children and young people will take over elements of Children and Families Committee to share their views on agenda items with elected members to inform their decision making.
+• Children and Families Committee 10 November – children and young people will take over elements of Children and Families Committee to share their views on agenda items with elected members to inform their decision making.

-• Children and Young People’s Trust Board, 14 November – young people co-chair the Children and Young People’s Trust Board with Senior Leaders and are involved in the decisions that affect their lives.
+• Children and Young People’s Trust Board 20 November – young people co-chair the Children and Young People’s Trust Board with Senior Leaders and are involved in the decisions that affect their lives.

 Events that took place in 2023